system76/docs/content/hardware-failure.md

 ### GPU Burn (for NVIDIA GPU's only)

-We can also test the GPU by using GPU Burn, first if we're on Ubuntu we'll need to install git and CUDA with this command:
+We can also test the GPU by using GPU Burn; first, if we're on Ubuntu, we'll need to install git and CUDA with this command:

 ```bash
 sudo apt install git system76-cuda-latest
 ```

-Then we will create the symlink for <u>gpu-burn</u>:
+Then, we will create the symlink for <u>gpu-burn</u>:

 ```bash
 sudo ln -s /usr/lib/cuda-11.2 /usr/local/cuda
 ```

-Then we can clone the repository with this command:
+Next, we can clone the repository with this command:

 ```bash
 git clone https://github.com/wilicc/gpu-burn.git
 ```

-Now that we have cloned it we can move into that directory like so:
+Now that we have cloned it, we can move into that directory like so:

 ```bash
 cd gpu-burn